en

-The secret sauce to bringing customers back to fast food and quick-service restaurants in 2026 could be sauce—or, more precisely, premium condiments.
+The secret sauce to driving revenue in the food sector for restaurants and manufacturers in 2026 could be, well, sauce—or, more precisely, premium condiments.

-The solution in 2026—the kind that leaders in other industries may watch with interest—is far from a drastic step, such as changing up menus or slashing prices.
+Turning to spices and sauces is a far less drastic step than reinventing menus or slashing prices on core items—and that’s the point, one that leaders in other industries experiencing similar struggles may want to consider.
 Instead, premium condiments become the focus, and interest in them isn’t just a matter of cost and value.
 Alexandra Blakeslee Hartwell, a principal in the Food and Agribusiness practice at Korn Ferry, says specialty sauces and artisanal condiments have captured the consumer zeitgeist.
 She points to the popularity of shows like “Hot Ones,” where the host conducts celebrity interviews while eating wings with hot sauces of escalating degrees, and viral videos showcasing how to “elevate” basic recipes with them as generating “huge consumer interest.”

 That interest is translating into big dollars.
 The overall sauces and condiments market is estimated at about $200 billion annually, with premium sauces and condiments priced at $8 or more accounting for roughly $34 billion of that figure.
 But premium sauces are projected to grow by 13% annually, more than double the 5% for the condiment market overall.